-In this article, we will show you some of the most useful .htaccess tricks for WordPress that you can try right away.
+In this article, we will show you some useful .htaccess tricks for WordPress that will give you greater control over your online presence.

 What Is the .htaccess File and How to Edit it?